chtrembl/azure-cloud/petstore/13-build-deploy-azure-functions/README.md

 Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
 Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date resources needed to keep your applications running.
 In this guide we will build an Azure function to pull/transform data to be used by other components within the Azure Pet Store.

-We will add a method called getApplicationInsightsTelemetry that pulls ApplicationInsights Telemetry and transforms/reduces it to data that a Power App can consume.
+We will add a method called getApplicationInsightsTelemetry that pulls ApplicationInsights Telemetry and transforms/reduces it to data that a Power App can consume (or any other process/app for that matter).
 We will build this method to consume data based in a time interval passed to it.
 Think of this as a reverse proxy method that we can expose without revealing the underlying Application Insights Source Credentials to downstream systems.
 We can also do other business logic like ETL in this case, anything you want to do with the data/data aggregation/transformation can be implemented here.

 > 📝 **Please Note, we assume you have completed the  [Configure Apps to use Application Insights](https://stackedit.io/08-configure-apps-to-use-application-insights/README.md)  guides and have a working Application Insights service that can be used by this Azure Function App.**